Sewer backup prevention: Six tips to save frustration

 How to recover from sewer backup

-If you do experience sewer backup, the best thing you can do is start cleaning as soon as possible.
+If you do experience sewage backup, the best thing you can do is start cleaning as soon as possible.
 Quick cleanup of affected areas will help prevent further damage to your home and minimize destruction to your interiors and valuables.
 Consider hiring a reputable clean-up crew to clear out the water, clean floors and walls, steam clean or remove wet carpet and drapes and clear out all ductworks.
 You’ll also want to flush out and disinfect plumbing fixtures to ensure there’s no more blockage.

 VIU can help you prepare for a flood or sewer backup damage